Inter's 10 most expensive transfers of all time

 Signed in the same summer as Bastoni, Milan Skriniar was immediately a regular, unlike his current teammate, and he played every single league minute in his debut campaign.

-Since then, the Slovakian has established himself as one of the outstanding centre-backs in Europe, and a move away has always been threatened.
+Since then, the Slovakian has established himself as one of the outstanding centre-backs in Europe, and a move away has always been reported.
 He's stayed at the San Siro however, and helped Inter to win their first Scudetto since 2010 when they were victorious in the 2020/21 season under Antonio Conte.

 It's been money well spent.